 Consider first the case $n = 1$ (i.e., $\alpha_1 = 2$).
-Precisely at this value the only solution in class (A) is the constant solution $u=1$ but non-constant solutions emerge if $\alpha$ is perturbed slightly.
+Precisely at this value, the only solution in class (A) is the constant solution $u=1$, but non-constant solutions emerge if $\alpha$ is perturbed slightly.
 Such solutions, corresponding to $\alpha = 1.9$ and $2.1$, were already displayed in the first frame of Figure~\ref{fig:pertVSnum} (under the translation $u=v+1$).
 At the end of section~\ref{sec:nonlinear} we made a remark about distinguishing such solutions according to whether they first dip down or flip up as $t$ is increased.
 This leads us to the following conventions: Solutions $u$ whose first turning point on the positive $t$-axis is a local maximum will be called {\em plus-solutions} and their graphs will be plotted with dotted curves.
-If a local minimum, these are {\em minus-solutions} and plotted with solid curves.
+If the first turning point is a local minimum, the solutions are {\em minus-solutions} and are plotted with solid curves.

-Let us now consider what happens if one decreases the value of $n$ from $1$ down toward $0$ (i.e., $\alpha$ increases from the value $2$).
+Let us now consider {values of $\alpha$ away from the critical points, corresponding to noninteger $n = \log(2)/\log(\alpha)$.} First, suppose one decreases the value of $n$ from $1$ down toward $0$ (i.e., $\alpha$ increases from the value $2$).
 Following the first bifurcation curve to the left (dotted blue), one encounters for each value of $\alpha$ a unique plus-solution.
-An example is the $\alpha = 4$ solution shown in the second frame of~Figure~\ref{fig:subplot2}.
+An example is the {$n = \frac12$} ($\alpha = 4$) solution shown in the second frame of~Figure~\ref{fig:subplot2}.
 Increasing the value of $\alpha$ further leads to similar plus-solutions with increasing norm.

 Next, consider increasing the value of $n$ from $1$ (i.e., $\alpha$ decreases from $2$).
 Following the first bifurcation curve to the right (solid blue), one encounters for each value of $\alpha$ a unique minus-solution.
 An example can be seen in the third frame of~Figure~\ref{fig:subplot2}.
 When $n$ gets sufficiently close to $2$ ($\alpha$ close to $\sqrt{2}$), however, two additional solutions emerge as represented by the red curve in the bifurcation diagram.
 Now there are three solutions: the minus-solution of large norm represented by the blue curve as well as the two new solutions, both with relatively small norm.